-The 2021 Series G Bonds are subject to redemption, at the option of the Corporation, from any source of funds, in whole or in part, on and after [\\\\\]\, at a Redemption Price equal to one hundred percent (100%) of the principal amount of the 2021 Series G Bonds or portions thereof to be redeemed, plus accrued interest to the Redemption Date.
+The 2021 Series M Bonds are subject to redemption, at the option of the Corporation, from any source of funds, in whole or in part, on and after [], at a Redemption Price equal to one hundred percent (100%) of the principal amount of the 2021 Series M Bonds or portions thereof to be redeemed, plus accrued interest to the Redemption Date.

-Selection of 2021 Series G Bonds to Be Redeemed
+Selection of 2021 Series M Bonds to Be Redeemed

-The 2021 Series G Bonds to be redeemed in accordance with the optional redemption provisions described above shall be selected as directed by the Corporation.
-In the event of redemption of less than all of the 2021 Series G Bonds, the Trustee shall select the 2021 Series G Bonds to be redeemed by lot, using such method of selection as it shall deem proper in its sole discretion.
-Notwithstanding anything to the contrary contained in the General Resolution or the 2021 Series G Bond remaining after such redemption would not be in a denomination authorized by the General Resolution or the 2021 Series G Bond remaining after Supplemental Resolution.
+The 2021 Series M Bonds to be redeemed in accordance with the optional redemption provisions described above shall be selected as directed by the Corporation.
+In the event of redemption of less than all of the 2021 Series M Bonds, the Trustee shall select the 2021 Series M Bonds to be redeemed by lot, using such method of selection as it shall deem proper in its sole discretion.
+Notwithstanding anything to the contrary contained in the General Resolution or the 2021 Series M Supplemental Resolution, no 2021 Series M Bond shall be selected for redemption if the portion of such 2021 Series M Bond remaining after such redemption would not be in a denomination authorized by the General Resolution or the 2021 Series M Supplemental Resolution.

-Corporation's Right to Purchase 2021 Series G Bonds
+Corporation's Right to Purchase 2021 Series M Bonds

-The Corporation retains the right to purchase any 2021 Series G Bonds, at such times, in such amounts and at such prices as the Corporation shall determine, subject to the provisions of the General Resolution, and, thereby, reduce its obligations for such 2021 Series G Bonds.
+The Corporation retains the right to purchase any 2021 Series M Bonds, at such times, in such amounts and at such prices as the Corporation shall determine, subject to the provisions of the General Resolution, and, thereby, reduce its obligations for such 2021 Series M Bonds.
 See "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates" in Part II of this Official Statement.

-When the Trustee receives notice from the Corporation of its election or direction to redeem 2021 Series G Bonds, or is otherwise required to redeem 2021 Series G Bonds, the Trustee will give notice, in the name of the Corporation, of the redemption of such 2021 Series G Bonds or portions thereof.
-Such notice will specify the 2021 Series G Bonds to be redeemed, the Redemption Date, any conditions precedent to such redemption and the place or places where amounts due upon such redemption will be payable.
-Not less than fifteen (15) days before the Redemption Date for such 2021 Series G Bonds (other than a Redemption Date that is also a mandatory tender date), the Trustee is to mail a copy of such notice to the registered owners of any 2021 Series G Bonds or portion thereof which are to be redeemed, at their last addresses appearing upon the registry books.
-Interest will not be payable on any 2021 Series G Bonds or portions thereof after the Redemption Date if notice has been given and if sufficient monies have been deposited with the Trustee to pay the principal or applicable Redemption Price of and interest on such 2021 Series G Bonds on such date and all conditions precedent, if any, to such redemption shall have been satisfied.
+When the Trustee receives notice from the Corporation of its election or direction to redeem 2021 Series M Bonds, or is otherwise required to redeem 2021 Series M Bonds, the Trustee will give notice, in the name of the Corporation, of the redemption of such 2021 Series M Bonds or portions thereof.
+Such notice will specify the 2021 Series M Bonds to be redeemed, the Redemption Date, any conditions precedent to such redemption and the place or places where amounts due upon such redemption will be payable.
+Not less than fifteen (15) days before the Redemption Date for such 2021 Series M Bonds (other than a Redemption Date that is also a mandatory tender date), the Trustee is to mail a copy of such notice to the registered owners of any 2021 Series M Bonds or portion thereof which are to be redeemed, at their last addresses appearing upon the registry books.
+Interest will not be payable on any 2021 Series M Bonds or portions thereof after the Redemption Date if notice has been given and if sufficient monies have been deposited with the Trustee to pay the principal or applicable Redemption Price of and interest on such 2021 Series M Bonds on such date and all conditions precedent, if any, to such redemption shall have been satisfied.